bennycheung/bennycheung.github.io/_posts/2021-06-28-game-architecture-card-ai-2.md

 images:
   cover: images/game-architecture-card-ai-2/cover.jpg
   header: images/game-architecture-card-ai-2/header.jpg
-published: false
+published: true
 ---
 <!--excerpt.start-->
-Continue from the previous [Game Architecture for Card Games (Part 1)](http://bennycheung.github.io/game-architecture-card-ai-1), we defined a game architecture as a reference to study the "Race for the Galaxy" card game.
+Continue from the previous [Game Architecture for Card Game Model (Part 1)](http://bennycheung.github.io/game-architecture-card-ai-1), we defined a game architecture as a reference to study the "Race for the Galaxy" card game.
 This article focus on the components of (3) **Game Engine** and (4) **Game Interface**.
 <!--excerpt.end-->

 ![Game Architecture Overview]({{ site.baseurl }}images/game-architecture-card-ai-2/Game_Architecture_Part2.png)
 *Figure.
 Game Architecture Overview - The components are grouped according to their functional roles in the system.
-The functional roles are (1) Game Story and Game Asset, (2) Game Model, (3) Game Engine, (4) Game Interface, (5) Game AI, (6) Game Physics (only for physics based game), and (7) Hardware Abstraction.
+The functional roles are (1) Game Story and Game Asset, (2) Game Model, **(3) Game Engine**, **(4) Game Interface**, (5) Game AI, (6) Game Physics (only for physics based game), and (7) Hardware Abstraction.
 When studying any game source code, this architecture will help to classify their functional roles*

 (3) **Game Engine** - the rules and rendering of a game.
 The game states and operations are projected on a display.
 All legal operations are checked and animated on-screen.